textpattern/textpattern.github.io/tags/keywords.md

 ```

-The "keywords":/home/www/zendstudio/dokuwiki/bin/doku.php?id=keywords tag is a __single__ tag that Textpattern will replace with the keywords associated with the article being displayed.
+The **keywords** tag is a __single__ tag that Textpattern will replace with the keywords associated with the article being displayed.
 The tag can be used in an article "Form":/home/www/zendstudio/dokuwiki/bin/doku.php?id=forms_explained, or within "pages":/home/www/zendstudio/dokuwiki/bin/doku.php?id=pages (templates), either wrapped within a given article tag, or directly in the template itself so long as the context is with a single article (as opposed to an article list).
 For keywords metadata, see "meta_keywords":/home/www/zendstudio/dokuwiki/bin/doku.php?id=meta_keywords tag.

-h3(sectionedit1#attributes).
-Attributes
+## Attributes

 This tag has no attributes.